Phase Transitions in Bandits with Switching Constraints: Introduction

-\textbf{Dynamic pricing with demand learning.} Dynamic pricing with demand learning has proven its effectiveness in online retailing.
-However, it is well known that in practice, sellers often face business constraints that prevent them from conducting extensive price experimentation and making frequent price changes, see \cite{cheung2017dynamic} and \cite{chen2019parametric}.
-The seller's sequential decision-making problem can be modeled as a \texttt{BwSC} problem, where changing from each price to another price incurs some cost, and there is a limit on the total cost incurred by price changes.
+\textbf{Dynamic pricing with demand learning.} Dynamic pricing with demand learning has proven its effectiveness in revenue management (\citealt{den2015dynamic}).
+However, it is well known that in practice, sellers often face business constraints that prevent them from conducting extensive price experimentation and making frequent price changes; see \cite{cheung2017dynamic}, \cite{chen2019parametric} and \cite{chen2020data} for discussions of multiple practical reasons.
+The seller's sequential decision-making problem can be modeled as a \BwSC problem, where changing from each price to another price incurs some cost, and there is a limit on the total cost incurred by price changes.
 Here, a high switching cost between two prices implies that the corresponding price change is highly undesirable, while a low switching cost implies that the corresponding price change is generally acceptable.